geopandas/geopandas/doc/source/docs/user_guide/pygeos_to_shapely.rst

     >>> geometries = gdf.geometry.values.data
     >>> mrr = pygeos.minimum_rotated_rectangle(geometries)

-The recommended way of refactoring this code would look like this:
+The recommended way of refactoring this code would look like this (with Geopandas 0.12 or later):

 .. code-block:: python